 Choosing a good architect for Low headroom loft conversions

 You will need an experienced and well-recognized construction service for your loft conversion with low headroom.
 It is best to search for some good companies around you and then shortlist them according to their services and reviews.
 You can also ask your friends and neighbours about a good constructor.
 Ask to see examples of previous work when talking with an architect or builder.
 A reputable conversion company will provide you with photographs, and some may even arrange visits so you can talk to customers and see their conversions up close. .
-You can also consider Powerpillar constructions and renovations in the UK as we are the most trusted team of architects.
+You can also consider Powerpillar constructions and renovations in London as we are the most trusted team of architects.
 We can turn your dreams into reality by dedication to work and a highly qualified team.